-The most abundant winter precipitation to hit California in a decade has flower aficionados budding with optimism about the spring wildflower bloom.
-Thanks to 2017’s rainy downpours and snowy deluge, flower seeds are germinating and roots are spreading.
-It’s already go-time for petal-seekers in California’s deserts and inland valleys—like the explosive color along the Fresno County Blossom Trail—and there’s more to come.
+Thanks to 2019’s rainy downpours and snowy deluge, flower seeds are germinating and roots are spreading.
+It’s already go-time for petal-seekers in California’s deserts and inland valleys—like the explosive colour along the Fresno County Blossom Trail—and there’s more to come.
 From late winter through May, the blossoms will span across the coast and foothills, and by June and July, flowers will festoon the state’s highest mountains.

 Here’s how to plan your prime flower-viewing this spring, listed in order of appearance.
 To track the latest on blooms, check updates from the Theodore Payne Foundation Wildflower website or the California State Parks wildflowers page.

 While winter still reigns in much of the country, bright-hued flowers paint the sand in California’s deserts.
 Starting in early March, more than 200 flowering plant species will put on a brilliant display at Anza-Borrego Desert State Park in eastern San Diego County—and thanks to more than 178mm of rain since July 2018, this could be the biggest bloom here in two decades.
 Walk the 2.4-kilometre Borrego Palm Canyon Trail from Borrego Palm Canyon Campground to see yellow brittlebush, purple desert lavender, and flaming-red ocotillo.
 Or trek 5 kilometres into Hellhole Canyon to see flowering barrel cactus, lupine, and phacelia, plus cascading water at Maidenhair Falls.
 Check the park’s Natural History Association site or call its wildflower hotline at (+1) 760 767 4684 for updates.
 The park’s wildflower page also provides a helpful area map with viewing tips.